renato-albuquerque/atcss-contacts/README.md

-# Digital Business Card - "Ateliê Ana Teresa"
+# Digital Business Card - Atelier

 Freelance project developed for "Ateliê Ana Teresa".
 Purpose of grouping all the user's contacts.
 Project developed in Feb/2023.